TEAMMATES/teammates/docs/staticAnalysis.md

 [FindBugs](http://findbugs.sourceforge.net) analyses Java source code for potential bugs at bytecode level, thus able to find potential bugs that PMD cannot find.
 In Gradle build, the rules are configured by specifying the classes in the `visitors` variable.
 The plugin for Eclipse can be found [here](http://findbugs.cs.umd.edu/eclipse/).
+The plugin for IntelliJ can be found [here](https://plugins.jetbrains.com/idea/plugin/3847-findbugs-idea).

 ### Macker